 All it takes from us is a smile, a conversation no matter how brief, an offer of help with shopping or collection of medication.
 It would have a huge impact on their day, it's nice to be nice.

-To recreate elevenses at Nan's with a 'Sit & Knit' community group for elderly people at risk of isolation, loneliness & depression.
+"The notion of feeling lonely or isolated is such an alien concept to me as I have, for as long as I can remember, been surrounded by family" To recreate memories of being at Nan's my intention is to set up 'Sit & Knit' community group for elderly people at risk of isolation, loneliness & depression.
 Whilst we sit & knit we will share stories, worries and laughter over a cup of tea and cake whilst listening to Vera Lynn, maybe even enjoying

 a good old sing along.